 - Initializing: Orchestration SDK

-Implement the client-side code needed to execute journeys on user's device.
+Implement the client-side code needed to execute journeys on the user's device.
 Since face authentication is scoped per app, you have to implement face registration in each app that offers face authentication as a login method.

 In a nutshell, you have to implement: